Frequently Asked Questions / Should Ask Questions

 d.
 Is there a lower cost method to get an overview of what’s possible?

 Yes, it’s called a Feasibility Study.
-This offer, for $1750-expires December 31, 2021.
-This is 6-8 hour session where we measure the house or building, develop preliminary sketches, options, budget, and schedule for discussion and charting a course of action.
-It’s Great way to get the feel of what’s ahead with a low investment.
+This offer, for $1800-expires December 31, 2022.
+This is 6-9 hour “down and dirty” session where we measure the house or building, develop preliminary sketches, options, budget, and schedule for discussion and charting a course of action.
+It’s a great way to get the feel of what’s ahead with a low investment.
 Extremely useful (and the feasibility study costs are credited to future fees)!

 e.
 How does this process generally work?

-- In the early part of the project we’ll come to your home, office or project site and to confirm/review your objectives and ask many questions, including your present and future needs, budget constraints, time and schedule factors, applicable site restrictions, considerations as to who may build and obtaining any available background information.
+- In the early part of the project we’ll come to your home, office or project site to confirm/review your objectives, get familiar with the property and building and ask many questions, including your present and future needs, budget constraints, time and schedule factors, applicable site restrictions, considerations as to who may build and obtaining any available background information.

 Our services are typically categorized in 5 phases: